ndmch3w/CyberSec/WebLearn/ServerSideVuln/BrokenAccessControl.md

 ### 2.2.
 User role controlled by user profile
 Maybe read and change the data with Burp Repeater if we have change pass, email, .....?

+## 3. Broken access control resulting from platform misconfiguration
+Some applications enforce access controls at the platform layer. they do this by restricting access to specific URLs and HTTP methods based on the user's role.
+For example, an application might configure a rule as follows: DENY: POST, /admin/deleteUser, managers
+- -> "X-Original-URL" and "X-Rewrite-URL" headers to point to URL target from any front-end URL maybe?

 # II.
 Horizontal privilege escalation
 Horizontal privilege escalation occurs if a user is able to gain access to resources belonging to another user, instead of their own resources of that type.
 For example, if an employee can access the records of other employees as well as their own, then this is horizontal privilege escalation.